anu-77/anu-77/README.md

 - 👋 Hi, I’m @anu-77
 - 👀 I’m interested in Stargate, mobile applications, API services and sneaking a peek at blockchain projects
-- 🌱 I’m currently learning network security stuff
+- 🌱 I’m currently learning cyber security stuff

 <!---
 anu-77/anu-77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.